Evert0x/gasbehaviour/README.md

 #1, gasleft 878671
 #2, gasleft 876858
 #3, gasleft 858956
-Wei used 29154
-total ~42k gas used
+indicates ~42k gas used
+actual Wei used 29154
 ```

+# Update 1
+Adding the actual wei used for the transaction to the tests.
+This is the same for every transaction.
+So the